timba/routeros-autoupdate/README.md

 `/system script run system-update`

-Please note that during RouterOS updates the device will be down and rebooted two times, so take this into consideration when configuring scheduler's trigger time.
+Please note that during RouterOS updates the device will be down and rebooted two times, so take this into consideration when configuring scheduler trigger time.
 Usual downtime is up to 5 minutes, including wait for PPPoE connections after reboots.
 Updates happen only when there are new packages available, otherwise the device stays up without interruptions.